pragyaPS/Notes/React/mongo_rest_node.md

 ### insomnia
-- Powerful alternative of postman
+- Powerful alternative tool of postman
 - Free
 - interact with the API
+- has support for graphQL too

+### middleware
+- list of functions that executes before controller (callback function on app.get/post)
+- Allows you to execute function on an incoming request with guaranteed order
+- great for authenticating, transforming the req,tracking, error handling.

+### REST routes with express